Direct Message Operations

 User Actions:

-1. Attempt MsgMintACT with valid owner but malformed to address
+1. Attempt MsgMintACT with invalid coins (negative, zero, malformed denom):

 2. Observe failure